skearnes/pubchem-utils/README.md

 Quick Start
 -----------

-* Download structures for a batch of CIDs
+Download structures for a batch of CIDs:

 ```python
 from pubchem import PubChem